How Many Candles Are on a Menorah?

 A Hanukkah menorah, sometimes called a hanukkiah, has branches for nine candles—one for each night of the holiday, plus the shammash.
 According to Jewish law, the eight main branches must all be perfectly aligned, standing at the same height and in a straight line.
 They must be spaced far enough apart so that one candle’s flame doesn’t join with another’s.
 The ninth branch, which holds the shammash, should be higher, lower or off to the side.

-The use of a nine-branched menorah for Hanukkah probably didn’t begin until at least 250 years after the Maccabees’ triumph, however.
+The use of a nine-branched menorah for Hanukkah probably didn’t begin until at least 250 years after the Maccabees’ triumph.
 Until then, Jewish menorahs had seven branches, like the one used in the Holy Temple.
-“It was biblically [mandated] in Exodus, with an elaborate description,” says Rabbi Norman Patz, rabbi emeritus of Temple Sholom of West Essex in Cedar Grove, New Jersey, and visiting rabbi of Temple Beth Shalom in San Juan, Puerto Rico.
+“It was biblically [mandated] in Exodus, with an elaborate description,” says Rabbi Norman Patz, the rabbi emeritus of Temple Sholom of West Essex in Cedar Grove, New Jersey, and visiting rabbi of Temple Beth Shalom in San Juan, Puerto Rico.

 The passage details God’s instructions to Moses for creating the menorah, specifying the ornate flowers, bulbs and goblets that should adorn it.
 The menorah was built in the desert so the high priest Aaron could light it daily in the tabernacle (a portable sanctuary) and, later, in the temple.
 Some scholars believe that the branches represented six types of secular human wisdom, plus one to remind us of the importance of God.
 Today, seven-branched menorahs are used only for decorative purposes and are not lit.